 How to Lower Your Risk of Expensive Repairs

-Does the iPhone 16 Pro Max have Ceramic Shield on the back?
+Q1.
+Does iPhone 16 Pro Max Have Ceramic Shield?